2010

 Chanoff holds a B.A. from Wesleyan University and a master’s in Humanitarian Assistance from the Tufts University Fletcher School of Law and Diplomacy and the Friedman School of Nutrition, Science and Policy, a joint degree program implemented through the Tufts Feinstein International Center.

-Chanoff was born in Finland and grew up in the U.S. His great-grandparents escaped pogroms and persecution in Russia, and their experiences help motivate his work.
+Chanoff was born in Finland and grew up in the U.S. His great-grandparents escaped pogroms and persecution in Russia, and their experiences helped motivate his work.

 In addition to being the 2010 recipient of the Charles Bronfman Prize, Chanoff has received fellowships from Ashoka, the Draper Richards Kaplan Foundation, and Echoing Green.
 He is the 2013 recipient of the Gleitsman International Activist Award from the Center for Public Leadership at the John F. Kennedy School of Government at Harvard University.
 This award recognizes leaders who work to challenge injustices around the world and who inspire others to do the same.
 Chanoff was also honored by the White House in its Champions of Change program in recognition of World Refugee Day 2015.
 In 2018, the Isabel Allende Foundation honored RefugePoint’s work with its Espiritu Award.
-Together with Amy Slaughter, RefugePoint’s Chief Strategy Officer, The Schwab Foundation for Social Entrepreneurship, together with their sister organization, The World Economic Forum awarded Sasha their 2018 Social Entrepreneur Award which identifies and recognizes the world’s leading social entrepreneurs.
+Together with Amy Slaughter, RefugePoint’s former Chief Strategy Officer, The Schwab Foundation for Social Entrepreneurship and their sister organization, The World Economic Forum, awarded Sasha their 2018 Social Entrepreneur Award, which identifies and recognizes the world’s leading social entrepreneurs.

 RefugePoint and Sasha personally have garnered global media coverage on ABC World News with Diane Sawyer, CBS’s 60 Minutes, CNN, NBC, BBC, Fox, The New York Times, and The New York Times Magazine.
 His work was also profiled in Morgan Stanley Smith Barney’s Perspectives in Philanthropy: Next Generation Changemakers.
 He recently collaborated on the Warner Bros. film The Good Lie to focus attention on the humanitarian crisis in South Sudan, and worked with the film’s producers to create The Good Lie Fund to support Sudanese refugees.
 He also serves on the steering committee of New England International Donors, a philanthropic network.
 His 2016 book, From Crisis to Calling: Finding Your Moral Center in the Toughest Decisions, was written with his father, David Chanoff, with a foreword by David Gergen.
 He lives in Somerville, Massachusetts with his family.